oidc-sweden/specifications/swedish-oidc-claims-specification.md

 requested using the `claims` request parameter and is not part of the `naturalPersonNumber` scope.

 Section [2.1.2.1](#coordination-number-level) declares a claim for coordination number levels.
-This claim is seen as an informational claim, and needs to be explicitly requested using the `claims` request parameter.
+This claim can be explicitly requested using the `claims` request parameter.

 | Claim | Description/comment | Reference |
 | :--- | :--- | :--- |